oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 ...
 ```

 You can check on your pods with the following command.
-Everything was up and running almost immediately for me on AKS.
+If you're on the free tier, this may take a few minutes.
+Using the pay-as-you-go plan, everything was up and running almost immediately for me.

 ```bash
 kubectl get pods -n demo